Aloxaf/cdda-itembrowser/readme.md

 Cataclysm DDA Item/Recipe Browser
 =================================

-This is a simple tool to browse through the items and recipes available in [Cataclysm: Dark Days Ahead](http://cataclysmdda.com), this is done by reading the game's data files and creating an optimized database linking everything together.
+This is a simple tool to browse through the items and recipes available in [Cataclysm: Dark Days Ahead](http://en.cataclysmdda.com), this is done by reading the game's data files and creating an optimized database linking everything together.

-A copy of this code currently hosted by Sergio Duran (Sheco) at [http://cdda.estilofusion.com](http://cdda.estilofusion.com)
+The original codebase (referencing 0.C stable and early 0.C experimental/trunk) is currently hosted by Sergio Duran (Sheco) at [http://cdda.estilofusion.com](http://cdda.estilofusion.com)

+This branch has been updated to support the latest changes in the game JSON (0.C experimental) and is currently hosted by Chezzo (Chesthole) at [http://cdda-trunk.chezzo.com](http://cdda-trunk.chezzo.com)

 ### Features